The train to Prague whirled us full tilt in the direction of the western edge of the Slavic world.

-The fat young men pushed me around the bar like a pinball, the drink slopping like a sewer inside me.
+The fat young men pushed me around the bar like a pinball, slapping my back goodbye, the drink slopping like a sewer inside me.

-We entered the flat and there, stood in the hall, was a small fat Greek lady waiting for us.
+We crashed out of the pub doors, slid over the streets of snow and entered the friend’s flat.
+And there, stood in the hall, was a small fat Greek lady waiting for us.

 The friend looked sheepish and disappeared away into one of the rooms leading off the dark hall.
-There were pots and pots of Greek food, bubbling and steaming on a stove.
+The mother took us roughly into the kitchen where pots and pots of Greek food were bubbling and steaming on a stove.

 We sat in a flickering, brightly strip-lit kitchen, 9 storeys up in the Prague night.
 And as I ate, the mother told me about her flight from Greece.